cwi-dis/meec-ws/callforpapers.md

 ---
 <!-- {::options auto_ids="false" /} -->

-To train machines to sensibly detect and recognize human emotions, we need valid emotion ground truths.
-A fundamental challenge here is the momentary emotion elicitation and capture (MEEC) from individuals continuously and in real-time, without adversely affecting user experience.
-In this half-day virtual CHI 2021 workshop, we will (1) have participant talks and a keynote presentation (2) ideate elicitation, sensing, and annotation techniques (3) create mappings of when to apply an elicitation method.
+To train machines to detect and recognise human emotions sensibly, we need valid emotion ground truths that consider dynamic changes over time.
+A fundamental challenge here is the momentary emotion elicitation and capture (MEEC) from groups and individuals continuously and in real-time, without adversely affecting user experience.
+In this half-day virtual ACII 2022 workshop, we will (1) have a keynote presentation about ambulatory sampling methods by Prof. Ulrich Ebner-Priemer from the Karlsruhe Institute of Technology; (2) have participant talks showcasing their submissions; (3) brainstorm on techniques to understand dynamic changes given different temporal measurement resolutions; and (4) create a battery of methods relevant to diverse affective contexts.

 We seek contributions across disciplines that explore how emotions can be naturally elicited and captured in the moment.
 Topics include: